-236 See 8 Del.
-C. §144 (providing that interested director transactions will not be void or voidable solely due to the existence of the conflict if certain safeguards are utilized, including approval by a majority of the disinterested directors, assuming full disclosure).
+&lt;sup>256 See DGCL § 144 (providing that interested director transactions will not be void or voidable solely due to the existence of the conflict if certain safeguards are utilized, including approval by a majority of the disinterested directors, assuming full disclosure).

 See Seagraves v.
 Urstady Property Co., 1996 Del.
 Ch.
-LEXIS 36, at 16 (Del.
+LEXIS 36, at \16 (Del.
 Ch.
 Apr.
 1, 1996) (failure to use a special committee or other procedural safeguards "evidences the absence of fair dealing"); Jedweb v.
 MGM Grand Hotels, Inc., 509 A.2d 584, 599 (Del.
 Ch.
 1986) (lack of independent committee is pertinent factor in assessing whether fairness was accorded to the minority); Boyer v.
 Wilmington Materials, Inc., 1997 Del.
 Ch.
-LEXIS 97, at 20 (Del.
+LEXIS 97, at \20 (Del.
 Ch.
 June 27, 1997) (lack of special committee is an important factor in a court's "overall assessment of whether a transaction was fair").

 See Spiegal v.
 Buntrock, 571 A.2d 767, 776 n.18 (Del.
 1990) ("Even when a majority of a board of directors is independent, one advantage of establishing a special negotiating committee is to isolate the interested directors from material information during either the investigative or decisional process"); Moore Business Forms, Inc. v.
 Cordant Holdings Corp., 1996 Del.
 Ch.
-LEXIS 56, at 18-19 (Del.
+LEXIS 56, at \18-19 (Del.
 Ch.
-June 4, 1996) (recommending use of a special committee to prevent shareholder's board designee's access to privileged information regarding possible repurchase of shareholder's preferred stock; "the special committee would have been free to retain separate legal counsel, and its communications with that counsel would have been properly protected from disclosure to [the shareholder] and its director designee"); Kohls v.
-Duthie, 765 A.2d at 1285 (forming a special committee to isolate the negotiations of the noninterested directors from one director that would participate in a management buyout).
+June 4, 1996) (recommending use of directors have some real or perceived conflict, however, formation of a special committee may still be useful.
+Ideally, the special committee should be formed prior to the first series of negotiations of a proposed transaction, or immediately upon receipt of an unsolicited merger or acquisition proposal.
+Formation at a later stage is acceptable, however, if the special committee is still capable of influencing and ultimately rejecting the proposed transaction.
+As a general rule, however, the special committee should be formed whenever the conflicts of fellow directors become apparent in light of a proposed or contemplated transaction.
+Rather, the disinterested directors should select the committee members and the committee members should elect their chairperson.
+To the extent possible, however, the interested party(ies) should not be permitted to influence the selection of the members of the special committee or its chairperson.